1. a small piece of tasty food or

 I mean first of all why would you assume that the girl behind the counter is the owner of the store.

 But besides that, it's like, have you looked around?
-Do you really think my work could look like 12 different people at the same time, or better yet, do you think I would open this entire huge space just for my own self promotion?
-Yes lady, I work in 14 different mediums, sizes and genres.
+Do you really think my work could look like 12 different people at the same time?
+Yes, I work in 14 different mediums, sizes and genres.
 Some days I'm even much more talented than other days.
 I love landscapes and portraits but I also do abstract work, conceptual work, sculpture, collage, watercolor, etchings and paintings, and on the side I'm obsessed with lighthouses and old buildings.

 That's just in the gallery.
 We also have a gift shop filled with retail merchandise from literally all over the world.
 They also ask me if "I do all this" too...

 What is this place?

 What do you do here?

 So how does this place work?

 Can you tell me if these are worth anything?

 My all time favorite from my first gallery in 1999:

 I guess he was confused that a 25 yr. old girl wasn't home trying to have babies or something.